-- Pest resurgence–the natural enemies (i.e., predators and parasites) of the pest as well as the pest are eliminated by a pesticide application, the natural enemy populations can take longer to rebound than the pest population, therefore pest populations increase rapidly as the pesticide residues decrease; and
+- Pest resurgence–If the natural enemies (i.e., predators and parasites) of the pest, as well as the pest, are eliminated by a pesticide application, the natural enemy populations can take longer to rebound than the pest population, therefore pest populations increase rapidly as the pesticide residues decrease; and

 - Secondary pests–certain pests that usually do not occur at significant levels can reach damaging levels after a pesticide application because their natural enemies are eliminated by the pesticide.

 With the number of natural enemies reduced by pesticides, the pest population can rebound quickly (image source: UK Entm 530 Lecture Notes).